aaronparker/aaronparker.github.io/_posts/2008-02-22-softgrid-tip-whats-on-that-q-drive.md

 [code]NET USE X: \\%computername%\Q$[/code]

 I can now launch Windows Explorer and navigate to X: drive to see the contents of the SoftGrid client drive.
-You&#8217;ll be able to see you asset folders, however you must have an application running to be able to browse inside those folders to see the application within.
-This is great for a quick way to get inside the client drive, however for real troubleshooting, you can&#8217;t go past [SFT Explorer](http://www.virtualapp.net/sft-explorer.html).
+You'll be able to see you asset folders, however you must have an application running to be able to browse inside those folders to see the application within.
+This is great for a quick way to get inside the client drive, however for real troubleshooting, you can't go past [SFT Explorer](http://www.virtualapp.net/sft-explorer.html).